benbria/coffee-coverage/README.md

 There are two ways to use coffeeCoverage as part of your unit tests.
 First, if you run your tests directly on your .coffee files, you can register coffeeCoverage to dynamically compile .coffee (and even ._coffee if you're using [streamlinejs](https://github.com/Sage/streamlinejs)) files.
-For example, create a "register-handlers.js":
+The simplest way to do this is by requiring `coffee-coverage/register`.
+For example, using
+mocha:

+    mocha --require coffee-coverage/register --reporter html-cov > coverage.html

+This will use some sensible defaults.
+If you need more control over the options passed to coffee-coverage, create your own "register-handlers.js":

     # If you're using with streamline, you *must* register streamline first:
     require('streamline').register({});